We live in exciting times for musicians!

 What Does Your Curriculum Look Like?

-Decide which level of guitar lessons you want to offer: beginner, intermediate, advanced or all of them.
+Decide which level of guitar lessons you want to offer: beginner, intermediate, advanced, or all.

 Take some time to create a quality curriculum to use during lessons, incorporating: